myawesomehub/Extended/README.md

 Two ways to use it

-- You can copy the requared `extension` code block from the `source` file directly into your project
+- You can copy the requared `extension` code block from the `source` file directly into your project.
-- You can import this `swift package` in your project and use all the extended features mentioned below in the table
+- You can import this `swift package` in your project and use all the extended features mentioned below in the table.

 ## Features